gladstone-institutes/annotate-genes/README.md

 _Note: the dependency on the [mygene](https://bioconductor.org/packages/release/bioc/html/mygene.html) package proved to be tricky on a M1X Mac (see notes in script)._

 ## Usage
 Once you have successfully sourced the function-containting script, `annotate-genes.R`, then you can simply pass a list of genes to the `makeAnnotationDF` function to generate an R-friendly data.frame with the GO annotations you want.
 Query genes can be provided as symbols, NCBI Gene IDs or Ensembl IDs.
+Refer to the `annotate-genes.R` script for all parameter options per function.

 For example:
 ```